bmchelix/hedge/hedge-deployment/docker/README.md

-# Deploy hEdge in a docker environment
+# How to deploy hEdge in a docker environment
 ### 1. Pre-requisites
 a.
 Install docker \
 b.
 Configure docker-bridge \